 8. Steinberg Cubase Pro

 Cubase Pro is another DAW that has a whole host of creative industry support, including some big names in EDM.
-There’s a reason of course: this software comes with a load of comprehensive features, such as a meticulous frequency equalizer enabling you to make the most precise audio edits, and Steinberg’s Plugin Sentinel will automatically scan any plug-in’s for viruses or issues to prevent any pesky computer problems.
+There’s a reason of course: this software comes with a load of comprehensive features, such as a meticulous frequency equalizer enabling you to make the most precise audio edits, and Steinberg’s Plugin Sentinel will automatically scan any plug-ins for viruses or issues to prevent any pesky computer problems.
 A free trial is available.

 9. PreSonus Studio One

 Another awesome DAW is available at the moment.
 But what makes it unique?
-This comes with its own Chord Track feature meaning you easily get playback of what a full track would sound like.
+This comes with its own Chord Track feature, meaning you easily get playback of what a full track would sound like.
 Studio One can also identify the chords from your audio track for you!
 And it comes with a just-released Impact XT drum module which is a marked improvement on the previous version.
 With features like beat quantization, external plug-in scanner, multiple macro toolbars, and multi-editing, Studio One certainly offers a lot, as well as a free trial before purchase.

 10. Avid Pro Tools

 Long an industry standard, this is a real jack of all trades.
-Well designed for editing audio for video or voiceover, but also music tracks.
+Well-designed for editing audio for video or voice over, but also music tracks.
 It’s expensive for sure, but it can do just about anything you could imagine, and do it well.
 With Pro Tools standard version, you can simultaneously edit up to 128 tracks at 48kHz, and it comes with 512 MIDI tracks, 512 instrument tracks, and 128 auxiliary tracks.
-While the program is by no means basic, it has been commended for it’s easy to use interface that has two main panels – edit and mix.
-Clip Gain enables you to adjust volumes using a slider, without the need for a plug-in.
-Another key feature, Beat Detective, automatically highlights grooves in audio tracks allowing you to easily clean up any timing issues across a number of instruments.
-And for composers, the built-in Score Editor is excellent and enables you to export sessions as Sibelius files.
-Avid Pro Tools is available for purchase through a subscription.
+While the program is by no means basic, it has been commended for its easy-to-use interface that has two main panels – edit and mix.